akenofu/HackAllTheThings/docs/Security Architecture.md

 1. Data [retention policies](https://about.gitlab.com/handbook/security/records-retention-deletion.html) MUST be followed.
 2. Data MUST be encrypted at rest.
     1. Data MAY be encrypted using provider managed keys.
-3. Data of different types MUST be logically seperated at rest.
+3. Data of different types MUST be logically separated at rest.
 4. Virtual networks (for example, VPC in GCP) MAY be used as a mechanism for data and workload isolation.

 Examples of different data types:

 -   User content, such as repository contents or attachments
 -   Production derived data, such as logs
--   DFIR (Digital Forensics and Incident Reponse) artifacts, such as system logs and disk images
+-   DFIR (Digital Forensics and Incident Response) artifacts, such as system logs and disk images

 ### Vulnerability and Patch Management